 Allosexual: A sexual orientation generally characterized by feeling sexual attraction or a desire for partnered sexuality.

-Androgyne: A person with physical traits of male and female
+Androgyne: A person with masculine and feminine physical traits.

 Asexual: A sexual orientation generally characterized by not feeling sexual attraction or a desire for partnered sexuality.
 Asexuality is distinct from celibacy, which is the deliberate abstention from sexual activity.
 Some asexual people do have sex.
 There are many diverse ways of being asexual.